 Please choose an option:

-There are three stages in needs analysis: your present problems, your future needs, your needs for your course.
+There are four stages in needs analysis: what you need to know about a language, your present problems, your future needs, your needs for your course.

 Click here for a Needs Analysis / Planning / Studying / Assessment Form that you can print out and fill in.

-Make a list of the problems that you have about pronunciation, and the situations where you have these problems.
+Make a list of the problems that you have when you are speaking, and the situations where you have these problems.
 For example:

 Think about what English you will need in future, for example for your job.
 Here are some examples: